 Welcome to my website.
 My name is Michelle Dalson, and I am a premedical student at Duke University, majoring in psychology and minoring in biology.

 Genotopia is the series I had written to demonstrate this theme.
 Though it is a fictional series, the 3 novels emphasize the ethics, benefits, and drawbacks of scientific progress.
-The stories take place in a world dependent on genetically modified animals, since my fascination with genetic research inspired me to write books like these.
+The stories take place in a world dependent on genetically modified animals.
+My strong passion for medicine and the seemingly infinite possible ways to manipulate science to heal people was what kept me motivated to complete an entire series.

 Through these novels, I hope to emphasize three important themes: